w3c/opentrack-cg/spec/model/overview.md

 We can identify several categories for Athletics events, depending on gender, age, type of venue, distance and type of event (e.g., 100m Hurdles Women and 110m Hurdles Men).
 Although events rules may vary for the same type of discipline (i.e., differences of shot weight depending on gender and/or age).

-Disciplines are modeled according to this [Athletics Disciplines](./disciplines.md) model.
+Disciplines are modelled according to this [Athletics Disciplines](./disciplines.md) model.

 ### Roles